2019 dates will soon be available.

-Eight emerging talents will participate in a development workshop in Lyon, and will present their first feature project to professionals within the frame of the Coproduction Village in Les Arcs
+Eight emerging talents will participate in workshops at La CinéFabrique film school in Lyon, and will present their first feature project to professionals within the frame of the Coproduction Village in Les Arcs

 Dawid Bodzak – Poland